knative/eventing/docs/decisions/broker-trigger.md

 [context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#context-attributes).
 Event producers can deliver events into the bucket without needing to understand the exact mechanics of routing to specific consumers.
-Event producers and consumers are decoupled temporally but also through a deliberately black-box abstraction which can optimize the underlying routing layer dynamically.
+Event producers and consumers are decoupled temporally but also through a deliberately closed-box abstraction which can optimize the underlying routing layer dynamically.

 ## Definitions